 The exceptions to Section C requirements concerning immunization against measles, mumps, and rubella are as follows:

-- If a licensed physician or nurse practitioner certifies that such immunization is detrimental to the student’s health or otherwise medically contraindicated;
+- If a licensed physician, nurse practitioner, or physician's assistant certifies that such immunization is detrimental to the student’s health or otherwise medically contraindicated;

 - If immunization is contrary to the student’s genuine and sincere religious beliefs; OR